ismrm-iberian/ismrm-iberian.github.io/_posts/2021-03-29-annual_meeting.md

 # **Meet our Sponsors**

-We would like to thank the sponsors for our 1st ISMRM Iberian Chapter Annual Meeting.
+We would like to thank the sponsors of our 1st ISMRM Iberian Chapter Annual Meeting.

 <img src="{{ site.baseurl }}/assets/images/sponsors.png" width="80%"/>